teja137/navTech/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

-This is a Task from navTech for their interview.
+This is a Task from navTech for the interview.

 Login with Validations, remember me to auto login
 ![Screenshot (395)](https://user-images.githubusercontent.com/94112233/167514218-72f32c14-bbbe-402c-b4cf-69b3716f6572.png)